aletheia-foundation/aletheia-events-and-outreach/running-events.md

 * Send out the post event survey
 * Write a thank you to everyone who attended.
 If this is a blanekt thank you to multiple people make sure their email is in be BCC field.
 * Using all the notes about contribution contributors emailed you, notes you made during the event and photos you took put together a blog post running through the event.
 * Email the blog post to attendees and suggest they share on their personal social media accounts.
+Invite contributors to write their own post about their experience if so desired.